etherkit/MorseArduino/README.md

 If you don't want to have the library directly control a digital I/O pin, you may have your sketch poll the boolean _tx_ member variable and act on it accordingly within their periodic 1 ms function.
 Set the output pin parameter in the constructor to 0.

+When you are using this library for the DFCW mode (continuous wave Morse Code with frequency modulation), you can specify a preamble period to happen with the carrier on before the message begins.
+Set member variable _preamble_enable_ to true to enable this for a transmission.
+Keep in mind that this member variable acts like a one-shot, so you will need to set it every time you intend to use it.

 Startup Conditions and Constraints
 ----------------------------------
 The default output pin is defined as LED_BUILTIN while the default sending speed is 25 words per minute.